 • Recommending personalized training or mentorship programs.

-This approach makes performance management more transparent, fair, and future-focused.
+This approach makes performance management more transparent, fair, and future-focused, ensuring employees receive continuous support and growth opportunities.

 Offboarding